 Relating with Sponsors

 The sponsor secures funding for the project and his main aim is to ensure that key business objectives are met.
 He eventually determines if a project was implemented successfully.
 Because sponsors are busy executives with limited time, it’s important to get straight to the point when presenting them with updates.
 Executives, busy as they are, always try to maximize time.
 They prefer brief presentations that clearly state the main points and provide graphical summaries of data.

 If things are not going as planned and you need to provide the sponsor with an update, focus on the solution or what you are doing to move things forward and not the problem or the reasons why things are not going as planned.

 The main concern of the business sponsor is whether the solution will meet the needs of the organization and add value.
 Business analysts can add value by proffering solutions with the potential of increasing revenue, decreasing costs, minimizing risks to the organization, improving accuracy, minimizing rework, and minimizing ongoing support and maintenance costs, to mention a few.

-When business analysts can adjust their communication style to suit their audience, business sponsors are guaranteed to be impressed.
-Sponsors usually need to digest massive amounts of information in a very short amount of time; clarity and brevity will go a long way in getting their attention.
+When business analysts adjust their communication style to suit their audience, the audience are guaranteed to be impressed.
+Sponsors usually need to digest massive amounts of information within a short period of time; clarity and brevity will go a long way in getting their attention.

-To maximize their value to the organization, business analysts should strive to achieve alignment between stakeholders’ needs and values.
+To maximize value delivered to the organization, business analysts should strive to achieve alignment between stakeholders’ needs and interests.
 This is difficult to achieve without building strong relationships with other stakeholders and gaining a thorough understanding of their needs and roles.